isomerpages/moe-hougangsec/_quick-links/Admin/School Textbook Sale.md

 permalink: /quick-links/school-text-book-sale/
 description: ""
 third_nav_title: Admin
+variant: markdown
 ---
 Dear Parents/Guardians

 **I. ONLINE Purchase**
-The online textbook purchase is available from now to 15 Dec 2023 at our supplier’s website [hgss.cascoedusupply.com.sg](hgss.cascoedusupply.com.sg).
+The online textbook purchase is available from now to 15 Dec 2023 at our supplier’s website [www.cascoedusupply.com.sg](www.cascoedusupply.com.sg).
 Please refer to your child’s booklist for the login instructions and other details.

 For online purchase, parents can opt for either home delivery at a fee or collect from the school bookshop.
 For collection at the school bookshop, <u>only one adult and one student</u> are allowed per family.